Can Copyright be Reduced to Privacy?: Introduction

 \subsection{Related Work}

-A growing number of researchers in recent years explore how to address legal problems by applying theories and methods of computer science.
-This literature seek to narrow the gap between the vague and abstract concepts used by law and use mathematical models to offer more rigor, coherent and scalable definitions into issues such as privacy \cite{dwork2018privacy}, or fairness and discrimination \cite{dwork2012fairness,kairouz2021advances} In the context of generative models \citet{carlini2023extracting, haim2022reconstructing} explore whether generative diffusion models memorize protected works that appeared in the models’ training set.
-This can be considered as a preliminary question to the problem of copyright.
-However, as discussed, memorization of the input content does not necessarily equates with copyright infringement, and we are thus required to propose measurable metrics and quantified measures for copyright key limiting concepts.
+A growing number of researchers in recent years have explored how to address legal problems by applying computer science theories and methods .
+This literature seeks to narrow the gap between the vague and abstract concepts used by law and mathematical models, and to offer more rigor, coherent, and scalable definitions for issues such as privacy \cite{dwork2018privacy}, fairness and discrimination. \cite{dwork2012fairness,kairouz2021advances} In the context of generative models, \citet{carlini2023extracting} and \citet{haim2022reconstructing} have explored whether generative diffusion models memorize protected works that appeared in the models’ training set.
+Their approach indicates the mere possibility of unauthorized cpoying by GenAI models.
+However, as discussed, memorizing of the input content does not necessarily equate to copyright infringement.
+To evaluate infringement we must consider other measurable metrics and quantified measures for copyright key limiting concepts.

-There is also active and thought-provoking discussion on how ML technologies are reshaping our understanding of copyright within the realm of law. \citet{asay2020independent} explores the question of whether AI system outputs should be subject to copyright.
-Our focus, though, is on the legitimacy of using copyrighted material by AI.
-Additionally, as discussed, \citet{grimmelmann2015copyright, lemley2020fair} explore the implications of copyright law for literary machines that extract content and manage databases of information.
+There is also active and thought-provoking discussion on how ML technologies are reshaping our understanding of copyright within the realm of law. \citet{asay2020independent} explores the question of whether AI system outputs should be subject to copyright protection. \citet{grimmelmann2015copyright, lemley2020fair} examine the implications of copyright law's notions of authorship and learning for literary machines.
+Our Focus, though, is on the legitimacy of using copyrighted materials by models that generate similar output content.